Dog-Friendly Ornamental Grasses

 Most dogs enjoy dog-friendly pathways around and through the yard.
 If you watch them, you’ll notice they take the same routes frequently.
 Your dog might already have a well-worn path along a fence line where it seems nothing can grow.
 Don’t try to change your dog or its course.
 Instead, let their path become part of the garden design behind a screen of tall, sturdy perennial grasses and shrubs.

 Designing a garden pathway at least 90 cm (36”) in width accommodates even larger size dogs.
 Raised beds or mounding borders along the way creates interest and can reduce trampling.
-When planting – plant densely – starting with quart or one-gallon sized plants.
-Soft mulches with rounded edges won’t get stuck in-between the pads of your dog’s soft paws.
+When planting – plant densely – starting with a quart or one-gallon-sized plants.
+Soft mulches with rounded edges won’t get stuck in between the pads of your dog’s soft paws.
 Avoid using cocoa bean hulls, as they can make your dog sick if it eats this mulch.
 There are many options for surfaces, but ensure your path is soft, not sharp, and that it doesn’t get too hot in the sun.

 Most ornamental grasses are safe for dogs.
 Beautiful and robust, they are available in different shapes and sizes, textures and colours.
 Grasses can be soft and mounding, or straight and upright.
 Planting several types of grasses together among perennials and shrubs in a border can provide a screen, adding an element of seclusion in the garden.
 Grasses can even act as a buffer for more fragile flowering plants.